saucelabs/sauce-togo/README.md

 ## How to run Sauce To Go

-1. Create a directory on a path Docker can access and copy the following configuration example.
+### 1. Create a directory on a path Docker can access and copy the following configuration example.

-Save the file as `config.toml`.
+Save the file as `config.toml`

 Check the comments in the configuration example for specific adjustments on each operating system.